hgupta/AsyncSES/README.md

 ### Usage

-1. Insert your AmazonSES access key in config.py
+1. Insert your Amazon SES access key in config.py
 2. Set WORKERS and OUTBOX_MAXSIZE as needed, in config.py
 3. Start the server:  python start.py
 4. Send your emails (see Python client example below)

-If you just want to do some tests, you can access the [/add url](http://localhost:3000/add/?from=your@email.com&to=another@email.com&subject=subject&text=message+text
+If you just want to do some tests, you can access the [/add url](http://localhost:3000/add/?from=you@example.com&to=you@example.com&subject=subject&text=message+text
 ) in your browser.
 Just change the params (from, to, subject, text) and the email will be sent.